 Bill Gates is born in Seattle, Washington.
 He is a middle child and has two sisters.
 Bill Gates’ father, William H. Gates, was an attorney and his mother, Mary Gates, was a one of the boards of directors for First Interstate Bank, a financial holding company in Seattle.
 Like others in that time, Bill Gates was expected to be an attorney as well as his dad.

-After the demonstration of this computer in 1975, Bill Gates contacted the creators of the new computer and pretended that he and Paul Allen were working on a BASIC interpreter for the computer.
-The company agreed to meet Bill Gates and Paul Allen for showing a demonstration.
+After the demonstration of this computer in 1975, a 20 years old Gates contacted the creators of the new computer and pretended that he and Paul Allen were working on a BASIC interpreter for the computer.
+The company agreed to meet Bill Gates and friend Paul Allen for showing a demonstration.
 Both students had to work hard since they have not been working on the BASIC interpreter yet.
 Bill Gates and Paul Allen finalized the interpreter, and after a demonstration, they were immediately hired.
 The interpreter was named Altair Basic and their partnership was first called Micro-soft.

 In 1976, their trade name was officially registered as Microsoft and the partnership with MITS ended.
 Microsoft started developing program languages for various systems but Bill Gates mainly evaluated every line of code that has been written.
 According to Bill Gates, many times he personally had to rewrite parts when he identified mistakes.